junxit/us-congress-code/title-42/chapter-6a/sec-300a.md

 ### Study of State Delivery of Services; Report to Congress

 Pub.
 L. 97–35, title IX, § 931(c), Aug.
 13, 1981, 95 Stat.
-570, directed Secretary of Health and Human Services to conduct a study of possible ways of State delivery of services for which assistance is authorized by title X of the Public Health Service Act [this subchapter] and to report to Congress on results of such study 18 months after Aug.
+570, directed Secretary of Health and Human Services to conduct a study of possible ways of State delivery of services for which assistance is authorized by title X of the Public Health Service Act [42 U.S.C.
+300 et seq.] and to report to Congress on results of such study 18 months after Aug.
 13, 1981.